vfarah-if/NodeCodingExercise/README.md

     return result;
   }
   ```

 - The **4 rules of Simple Design**, by Kent Beck states:

-  - Tests Pass
+  - **Tests Pass**
-  - Express Intent
+  - **Express Intent**
-  - No Duplication (Logical ideas)
+  - **No Logical Duplication DRY**
-  - KISS
+  - **Keep it simple (KISS)**

-- Elaborating on what *Kent* stated above as key values for a good design, and valuing my solution by each premise, I added tests to almost every part of the application.
-Most of them utilised the test framework or temp database so mimicked an integration test more than a unit test.
-Usually I mock all this using Jest mock frameworks, but the actual temp database provider really made it easy for me to generate a lot without needing to mock anything.
-The advantage is I could develop database stuff quickly using a the "real" database and control the state of the database.
+- Elaborating on what *Kent* stated a as his principles of good design, and valuing my solution with each rule, I added tests to almost every part of the system.
+Most of the tests utilised the temp database so mimicked an integration test more than a unit test.
+Usually I mock all this using Jest Mock frameworks, but the actual temp database provider really made it easy for me to generate a lot without needing to mock anything.
+The advantage is I could develop database stuff quickly using a the "real" database and control the state of the database at all times.
 The disadvantage is it is probably slower than mocking and can have an impact on time taken with a big database.
-The honest truth is for 29 tests they were all under a second each so on a slow system it took 20 seconds to run all the tests, which I can live with as my dev machine is not the fastest.
-However production wise it makes more sense to adhere to a test pyramid more strictly, unit tests the biggest, integration second and e2e the smallest being the most expensive to run
+The honest truth is for 29 tests they were all under a second so on a slow system it took 15 seconds on average to run all the tests, which I can live with as my dev machine is not the fastest.
+However production wise it makes more sense to adhere to a struct test pyramid, unit tests the biggest, integration second and e2e the smallest, being the most expensive to run.
+Usually I add *Cypress* tests and like *Artillery.js* for performance tests

   ![code-coverage-sample](./readme-images/code-coverage-sample.png)